RedCanaryStudios/StateMachine/README.md

 `SM:CreateState(state)` // Creates a state.

-`SM:Link(Name, To, From)` // Links a before state with an after state with an event.
+`SM:Link(name, to, from)` // Links a before state with an after state with an event.

-`SM:PushState(Event)` // When :PushState is invoked, 'Name' event will be invoked.
+`SM:PushState(event)` // When :PushState is invoked, 'Name' event will be invoked.
 If the current state is "To" the state will be changed into "From".

 `SM:StateChanged(func)` // Provide a callback when the state changes.
 The callback will have 2 parameters: Before & After state.